EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 ## Case Studies

 We've been very fortunate that some of our customers have been happy for us to share the ways that we've helped them.
 Our approach is a **perfect reality check for technology leaders in new positions**, either by way of promotion or changing companies.
-These folks don't have any significant underlying dysfunction, and instead just want and honest appraisal from an outside source.
+These folks don't have any significant underlying dysfunction, and instead just want an honest appraisal from an outside source.

 Other customers (who have, to use a British colloquialism, _been in a bit pickle_) have quite understandably not been so keen on sharing their dirty laundry.
 Suffice to say that some of **our more interesting work** has been in **organisations that are struggling** with productivity and morale.